KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-We nicely set-up the reset game functionality.
+#### Create Final Conditions

-Now we need to define the checks for win and tie conditions.
-Let’s start with the winning condition.
-It’s enough to check only the current player’s win situation.
-In this function we check every cell and count how many of them are marked as current player, separately in two variables `row_count` and `column_count`.
-If any of these two reached to `nb_cells` which is `3`, it’s a win, we return true.
-Then we count both diagonal lines and check the same thing.
-If none of these match 3, it’s not a win yet, returning false.
+Define the checks for `win` and `tie` conditions.

+Start with the winning condition.

+Check the current player’s `win` situation.

+In this function, check every cell and count how many are marked as `current player`.
+Perform this action separately in two variables: `row_count` and `column_count`.
+If any of these two reach the `nb_cells` value, which is `3`, the player wins and the function returns `true`.

+Count the diagonal lines and check `nb_cells` as before.

+If nothing has reached `3`, return `false`.

 ```
 [[nodiscard]] bool did_current_player_win_the_game() const noexcept